marhaupe/dualis/README.md

 Simple hack to check your grades on https://dualis.dhbw.de.
 Starts a headless browser and takes a screenshot in a matter of seconds.

+# Dependencies

+Since this starts a headless chrome instance, you need to have chrome installed.

 # Installation

 Download the [archive](https://github.com/marhaupe/dualis/releases) and extract it somewhere your `$PATH` is set to, for example to `/usr/local/bin`: